BIO 601. Topics in Biology. (1-4 h)

 BIO 615L.
 Population Genetics Lab.
 (1 h)

-Introduces quantitative modeling of population genetic dynamics, and experiments using populations of organisms.
+Uses computer modeling and simulation, and experiments using populations of fruit flies and other model organisms as appropriate.
 P or C-BIO 615.

 BIO 616.
 Biology of Birds.
 (4 h)